VerifyTests/Verify/docs/mdsource/verify-directory.source.md

 snippet: VerifyDirectoryWithFileScrubber

-This applies to text files only.
+This applies to files where the extensins is a known text file as defined by [FileExtensions.IsText](https://github.com/VerifyTests/EmptyFiles#istext).